dbc60/blog/content/note/projects/hugo-native-reST.rst

 * `Some Strategies for Fast Lexical Analysis`_
 * `Git Searching Issues and PRs`_
 * `Hugo Starter Kits`_
+* `Fountain Markup`_ is a markup language used for screenwriting.
+It might be interesting to make a Fountain parser plug-in for Hugo.
+Someone suggested assigning `.fou` as a default file extension, much like `.md` and `.markdown` are used for markdown files.
+They're all plain text in the end, but it's nice to have a file extension as a hint to the format of a file's content.

 Open Issues Related to reStructuredText
 ***************************************